MicrosoftDocs/xamarin-docs/docs/ios/user-interface/monotouch.dialog/index.md

 -   **Elements Reference** – A comprehensive list of the built-in elements of MT.D.
 -   **Advanced Usage** – This covers advanced features such as pull-to-refresh, search, background image loading, using LINQ to build out element hierarchies, and creating custom elements, cells, and controllers for use with MT.D.

+## Setting up MT.D

+MT.D is distributed with Xamarin.iOS.
+To use it, right-click on the **References** node of a Xamarin.iOS project in Visual Studio 2017 or Visual Studio for Mac and add a reference to the **MonoTouch.Dialog-1** assembly.
+Then, add `using MonoTouch.Dialog` statements in your source code as necessary.

 ## Understanding the Pieces of MT.D

 Even when using the Reflection API, MT.D creates an Element hierarchy under